-The Swedes also were without Red Wings veteran Johan Franzen, who can play center.
-Backstrom, Berglund and Kruger may play well, but the position is no longer an overwhelming strength for Tre Konor.
+The Swedes also are without Red Wings veteran Johan Franzen, who can play center.
+Backstrom, Berglund and Kruger may play well, but the position no longer is an overwhelming strength for Tre Konor.

 "Yeah, we've got a lot of injuries," Vancouver Canucks forward Daniel Sedin said.
 "That's when you need other guys to step up and this was a big win.
 If we get the win [Saturday] then we're going to win the group and that means a lot."

 Before injury woes befell Sweden, it was neighbor and rival Finland that began this tournament with significant issues at center.
-Its top three players at the position -- Mikko Koivu, Saku Koivu and Valtteri Filppula -- were not available because of injury.
+Its top three players at the position -- Mikko Koivu, Saku Koivu and Valtteri Filppula -- were not available.
 Finland is using NHL rookie Aleksander Barkov of the Florida Panthers on its top line.

 The United States and Canada struggled in Turin and at the 1998 Nagano Olympics, each time finishing out of the medals.
-Suddenly, the path to the gold-medal game looks easier to navigate for the Americans and Canadians.
+Now, however, the path to the gold-medal game looks easier to navigate for the Americans and Canadians.

-Center was considered a weakness for the United States before the 2013-14 NHL season started, but Ryan Kesler has been healthy after two seasons that were decidedly not for the Canucks.
+Center was considered a weakness for the United States before the 2013-14 NHL season started, but Ryan Kesler of the Canucks has been healthy after two seasons that decidedly were not.
 San Jose Sharks center Joe Pavelski is among the League leaders in goals.

 And now there is no other team in Sochi that can match Canada down the middle in depth or talent.

-Sweden is still one of the strongest teams in the competition on defense and in goal with New York Rangers star Henrik Lundqvist.
+Sweden remains one of the strongest teams in the competition on defense and in goal with New York Rangers star Henrik Lundqvist.
 The Swedes might have to lean on their goal prevention more with so much offense out of the lineup.